-Over 20 rural hospitals have closed since the start of the pandemic, making it the largest loss of rural hospitals since the Cecil G. Sheps Center for Health Services and Research started keeping records in 2005.
+Over 20 rural and community hospitals have closed since the start of the pandemic, making it the largest loss of rural and community hospitals since the Cecil G. Sheps Center for Health Services and Research started keeping records in 2005.
 To support rural communities and remaining hospitals through this enormous loss, Stroudwater Associates continued to build on its mission to partner with healthcare leaders to positively impact community health across the United States through new service offerings and enhancements to cloud-based applications.

 In 2021, the advisory firm’s clinical team launched a prescription opioid management program to assist primary care clinics and provider practices in managing chronic-pain patients on long-term opioid therapy.
 The clinician-led team worked closely with the University of Washington Department of Family Medicine and Kaiser Permanente Washington Health Research Institute to become practice facilitators of the Six Building Blocks Program.
 Additionally, Stroudwater Associates’ analytics team developed and launched two cloud-based applications to help hospital leaders improve revenue, increase efficiency, and maximize pricing integrity.

 “We are proud that our partnership with healthcare systems continues to positively impact rural communities across the country,” said Stroudwater Associates Managing Director Jeff Sommer.
-“It underscores our belief that by combining the power of our team with health system leaders, we can lift rural and community healthcare and transform it for the future needs of the 60 million Americans who depend on it.”
+“It underscores our belief that by combining the power of our team with health system leaders, we can lift rural healthcare and transform it for the future needs of the 60 million Americans who depend on it.”

 Stroudwater Associates 2021 impact by the numbers: